maegul/ResGuides-Plotly/README.md

 # How to use this course

 This course is modular.
 Each section is independent.
+You can pick and choose from them.

-**Section 1 — Plotting Online**
+###Section 1 — Plotting Online
 Details plotly's online plotting tool and hosting service.

+###Section 2 - Plotting Offline